Deer Lodge, Montana: 2000 census

+Arts and culture

+The Grant-Kohrs Ranch National Historic Site provides tours and presentations.
+The site is also a working ranch.

+There are three community parks in town and a skate park.
+Arrowstone Park has paved riverfront walking trails, a fishing pier, and a boat ramp.

+Every August the Powell County Fairgrounds hosts the Tri-County Fair.
+The counties are Powell County, Deer Lodge County, and Granite County.
+Events include two days of rodeo along with a ranch rodeo, 4-H displays, and local produce and craft judging.
+The Fairgrounds is also the location of the Big Sky Draft Horse Expo.
+The Expo aims to entertain as well as educate the public about draft horses and mules.

+The William K. Kohrs Memorial Library, built in Deer Lodge in 1902, is "the only dedicated public library in Powell County."
+The Kohrs library is modeled after the Carnegie Libraries.
+It was built for $30,000 by pioneer cattle baron Conrad Kohrs and his wife Augusta as a memorial to their son.
+The Kohrs wanted the gift to be completely free to the city and so presented it fully furnished and stocked with books.
+In 2012 the library was struggling financially, and operated without a library director.

 Government

+The city has a mayor and city council.
+The council has two council members for each of its four wards.
+James Jess became mayor in 2022.
+He was successful in his re-election in November 2025.

 The United States Postal Service operates the Deer Lodge Post Office.

 The Montana Department of Corrections operates the current Montana State Prison facility in a nearby unincorporated area in Powell County, near Deer Lodge.

 Education

 Deer Lodge School District has two components: Deer Lodge Elementary School District and Powell County High School District.
 All of Deer Lodge is in the Deer Lodge Elementary School District and the Powell County High School District.

 Deer Lodge Schools educates students from kindergarten through 12th grade.
 In 2022, the Deer Lodge Elementary District, which includes students from K-8th grades, had 400 students.
 High school education in Powell County is served by Powell County High School located in Deer Lodge.
 In 2022, the high school had 175 students enrolled.
 The school currently competes athletically in the 6B conference with Superior, Missoula Loyola, Valley Christian, Darby and Florence.
 Although being in existence since 1903 the school won its first athletic team state championship in golf in 2005.
 The team name is the Wardens.

-The William K. Kohrs Memorial Library, built in Deer Lodge in 1902, is "the only dedicated public library in Powell County."
-The Kohrs library is modeled after the Carnegie Libraries.
-"It was built "for $30,000 by pioneer cattle baron Conrad Kohrs and his wife Augusta as a memorial to their son."
-As of December 2012, the library was struggling financially, and was operating without a library director.